• Skip to Information Toolbar

 Admin Response Investigation Protocol

-9. Do you report behavior issues that are significant or persistent in Discovery (state codes only) and Educators Handbook?
+9. Do you report behavior issues that are significant or persistent in Focus (state codes only) and Educators Handbook?

 • Focus for state codes – YES

-• Are teachers using Educators’ Handbook? – YES
+• Are teachers using Educators’ Handbook? – NO

 Section 3: School-Wide Suicide Prevention Plan